kapadiaparth/examples/demo-saastr-podcast-search/README.md

 Once your pipe is doing exactly what you'd like, you may save it for later use.
 Saving a pipe is very useful as it will allow it to be called via the REST API or a cURL call with the specified pipe alias.
 We recommend adding your Flex.io username as a prefix to all of your aliases.

 **NOTE: The alias `examples-demo-saastr-podcast-search` below needs to be replaced with your own in order to save this pipe to your account.
-Best practices for aliases are to use your username as a prefix (e.g. `{username}-demo-saastr-podcast-search`).**
+Best practices for aliases are to use your username as a prefix (e.g. `demo-saastr-podcast-search`).**

 ```javascript
   .save({